freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

 .. |Firewall Update Progress| image:: images/firewall/system_is_updating.png
 .. |Firewall Update Complete| image:: images/firewall/system_update_complete.png

-.. [#] Tails screenshots were taken on Tails 4.0-rc1.
+.. [#] Tails screenshots are current as of Tails 5.0.
 Please make an issue on
        GitHub if you are using the most recent version of Tails and the interface is different from what you see here.